Accept & Reject Statement-Based Uncertainty Models: Linear Lower Previsions

 \subsection{Linear Previsions}

 In \citeauthor{DeFinetti-1937}'s theory, the agent's prevision $\pr{f}$ for a gamble~$f$ is a real number seen as his fair price for it.
 This can be interpreted in two ways: The first---which \citet[\S3.1.4]{DeFinetti-1974/1975} seems to have had in mind---is that $f\indiff\pr{f}$, i.e., that the agent is indifferent between~$f$ and $\pr{f}$, which is seen as a constant gamble; this means that he is willing to exchange either one for the other.
-The second---which \citet[\S2.3.6]{Walley-1991} seems to have kept in mind---is that $\set{f-\pr{f}}+\reals_>$ and $\set{\pr{f}-f}+\reals_>$ are sets of acceptable gambles for the agent, which means that he is willing to buy $f$ for any price strictly lower than $\pr{f}$ and sell it for any price strictly higher.
+The second---which \citet[\S2.3.6, \S2.3.1]{Walley-1991} seems to have kept in mind---is that $\set{f-\pr{f}}+\reals_>$ and $\set{\pr{f}-f}+\reals_>$ are sets of acceptable gambles for the agent, which means that he is willing to buy $f$ for any price strictly lower than $\pr{f}$ and sell it for any price strictly higher. \citeauthor{Walley-1991}'s ‘willingness’ translates to ‘commitment’ in our terminology (cf.~Section~\ref{sec:accept+reject}).

 \Citeauthor*{DeFinetti-1974/1975}'s coherent previsions, when defined on the whole of~$\linGs$, can be characterised as real linear functionals that satisfy $\inf{f}\leq\pr{f}\leq\sup{f}$ for any~$f$ in~$\linGs$ \citep[\S3.1.5]{DeFinetti-1974/1975}.
 This means any such prevision~$\pr$ partitions~$\linGs$ into \begin{enumerate} \item $\linGs_{\gtrrvf{\pr}}\defeq\cset{h\in\linGs}{\pr{h}>0}$, which always includes $\linGs_\gtrdot\defeq\cset{h\in\linGs}{\inf{h}>0}$, \item $\linGs_{\lessrvf{\pr}}\defeq\cset{h\in\linGs}{\pr{h}<0}$, which always includes $\linGs_\lessdot\defeq\cset{h\in\linGs}{\sup{h}<0}$, and \item $\linGs_{\eqrvf{\pr}}\defeq\cset{h\in\linGs}{\pr{h}=0}$, which always contains~$0$; its elements are called marginal gambles and $f-\pr{f}$ and $\pr{f}-f$ are the \emph{marginal gambles} corresponding to $f$. \end{enumerate}